This topic provides an overview of Cloud External Key Manager (Cloud EKM).

 How it works

 This section provides a broad overview of how Cloud EKM works with an external key.
-You can also follow the step-by-step instructions to create a Cloud EKM key.
+You can also follow the step-by-step instructions to create a Cloud EKM key accessed via the internet or create a Cloud EKM key accessed via a VPC.

 - First, you create or use an existing key in a supported external key management partner system.
-This key has a unique URI.
+This key has a unique URI or key path.

 - Next, you grant your Google Cloud project access to use the key, in the external key management partner system.

-- In your Google Cloud project, you create a Cloud EKM key, using the URI for the externally-managed key.
+- In your Google Cloud project, you create a Cloud EKM key, using the URI or key path for the externally-managed key.

 Within Google Cloud, the key appears alongside your other